-Information impairments Causes Remedial strategies Organizational disasters Epistemic blind spots Heuristics and biases Gather information broadly and evaluate information objectively Escalation of commitment Use alternative frames and counterfactual reasoning Risk denial Groupthink Create an open climate for discussion and 43 Group polarization reduce pressures to conform Avoid insulating the group from outside criticism Structural impediment sens Develop a "high reliability" culture that can sense and respond early to warning Table I. Information dispersion anomalies Actively encourage information sharing and managed information redundancy Summary of information impairments and remedial strategies hand, these mechanisms constitute a way of seeing and acting in the world according to current beliefs and expectations.
+Information impairments Causes Remedial strategies Organizational disasters Epistemic blind spots Heuristics and biases Escalation of commitment Gather information broadly and evaluate information objectively Use alternative frames and counterfactual reasoning Risk denial Groupthink Group polarization Create an open climate for discussion and reduce pressures to conform Avoid insulating the group from outside criticism 43 Structural impediment Bureaucratic culture Information dispersion Develop a "high reliability" culture that can sense and respond early to warning anomalies Actively encourage information sharing and managed information redundancy Table I. Summary of information impairments and remedial strategies hand, these mechanisms constitute a way of seeing and acting in the world according to current beliefs and expectations.
 On the other hand, they can diminish the organization's ability to recognize and respond to signals and events that presage failure.
 Ultimately, preventing organizational disasters requires a vigilant information culture that balances the need for efficient operations with the alertness to attend to the surprising and the abnormal (Choo, 2005).
 Where there is a fundamental understanding that failures are a realistic and manageable threat, then, there is the collective resolve to search for, and then deal with, the precursor conditions.